 About the Department of Physiotherapy, Podiatry, Prosthetics and Orthotics

-The Department of Physiotherapy, Podiatry, Prosthetics and Orthotics is helping to optimise the health workforce, transform practice and enhance health and wellbeing for all.
+The Department of Physiotherapy, Podiatry, Prosthetics and Orthotics delivers clinical education and research to optimise the health workforce, transform practice and enhance health and wellbeing for all.

 Our Department is part of the School of Allied Health, Human Services and Sport.